 We inflated our vests and bobbed in the sea, knowing the slim chances of being found.
 Fortunately, Roger had an expensive light for his underwater camera.
 He held this above his head, turning in circle after circle, firing the flash.
 I prayed that the batteries would last.
 Finally the boat appeared and the people were as happy to see us as we were to see them.
 I was unreasonably, irrationally lucky.
 And I resolved to speak up in the future.

 I saw the glittering remains of a car crash, bits of plastic and broken glass, in a blind intersection near an elementary school.
 I saw new crash debris there two weeks later.
 Cities aren’t flush with money, but I imagined a cheap fix.
 I called the appropriate officials, explained the problem and an affordable solution.
 I waxed eloquent about the bad press if a child was killed there after a string of recorded accidents and mentioned tax savings from not dealing with frequent wrecks.

 This combination almost always works: 1.
 Outline the problem.
 2. Mention negative consequences of ignoring the problem.
 3. Suggest a solution.
 4. Mention positive consequences and savings.
-Two weeks later, the city had cut down the monstrous bush on the corner that hid cars from sight and painted yellow warning lines.
+Two weeks later, the city had painted yellow warning lines and cut down the monstrous bush on the corner that hid cars from sight.
 I saw no more crash evidence at this intersection.